EveryOneIsGross/Sefirot/README.md

 ## Usage

 You will be prompted to enter your OpenAI API key.
-Then you'll be able to provide a question or task.
-Using the text-davinci-003 model your question will start at Malkuth, and traverse the ToL with gpt-3.5-turbo now choosing the appropriate Sefira to question.
-After prompting Keter, a new agent will summarise and look for insights from each sefira, ending with a final reflection using the gpt-3.5-turbo model providing it's final answer.
+Then provide a question or task.
+Using the text-davinci-003 your question will start at Malkuth, and traverse the ToL with gpt-3.5-turbo now choosing the appropriate Sefira to question.
+After prompting Keter, a new agent will summarise and look for insights from each sefira, ending with a final reflection providing it's final answer using gpt-3.5-turbo.

 ## Current Implementation